microsoft/mu/docs/CodeDevelopment/rust_build.md

 Currently, two files are provided in Project Mu repos that play an important role in the building and formatting of Rust code in Project Mu based repositories.

-- `Makefile.toml` - Defines the tasks and environment settings use within the Project Mu build system to bui;d and test code.
+- `Makefile.toml` - Defines the tasks and environment settings use within the Project Mu build system to build and test code.

 - `rustfmt.toml` - Defines Rust formatting options used.

+- `rust-toolchain.toml` - Defines the exact toolchain supported for this repository

 Project Mu repos have common files automatically synced from a common source in the [Mu DevOps](https://github.com/microsoft/mu_devops) repo.
 Projects downstream to Project Mu are recommended to "extend" the `Makefile.toml` in [Mu Basecore](https://github.com/microsoft/mu_basecore)